SBrev30/Hello-World/README.md

 # Hello-World
-My first git to submit
+My first git to submit,
 I'm starting the first key strokes to learning a new language.